-If I were to create this slide for my organization, I would say we solve the need for less expensive, but experienced, financial leadership with a team of finance and accounting professionals who have a broad mix of specialized and industry expertise.
+If I were to create this slide for my organization, I would say we solve the need for less expensive but experienced financial leadership with a team of finance and accounting professionals who have a broad mix of specialized and industry expertise.
 We own the finance and accounting function for our customers and provide executive-level financial advice for a “fraction” of the cost of full-time employees.
-Then, I would provide a few bullets, describing the scope of our services.
+Then, I would show a few bullets describing the scope of our services.

 Your Target Market

-Once you’ve explained what you are trying to do, you will need to show that you’ve done your research and have a deep and accurate picture of the opportunity at hand, starting with the market size.
+Once you’ve explained what you are trying to do, you will need to show that you have done your research and have a deep and accurate picture of the opportunity, starting with the market size.
 The way you approach this will depend on your business.

 Uber, for instance, took a broad approach with their pitch – they were solving an inefficient car service problem.
-Since there is a need for car services all around the world, the potential market size was (and is) enormous.
+Since there is a need for car services worldwide, the potential market size was (and is) enormous.
 Contrast this to a business with a niche market, like Mercedes.
 Mercedes makes premium cars and sells them for a premium price, so their market is narrow.
 They need to reach people with a sizable income who are willing to pay more for quality.

 A small market isn’t necessarily bad because it lends focus, but it’s important to be honest about the potential.
-Your solutions may be most suitable to a certain industry, a specific part of the world, or a particular age group, for instance.
+For instance, your solutions may be most suitable to a certain industry, a specific part of the world, or a particular age group.
 Whatever it is, you need to know it well.

 Your Ideal Customer

 Although the market for your products or services may be sizable, you need to be able to describe your ideal customer.
-Oftentimes, companies figure out who their ideal customer is through the process of trial and error.
+Companies often figure out who their ideal customer is through trial and error.
 But you can save yourself time, money, and stress by putting some thought into this.
 Furthermore, investors will expect you to know these details.

-For example, your ideal customer would be a person or organization who would benefit from your solutions, but if they can’t afford them then they aren’t the right fit.
+For example, your ideal customer would be a person or organization who would benefit from your solutions, but they aren’t the right fit if they can’t afford them.
 So, when describing your ideal customer, you may cite things like their age, gender identity, job title, circumstances, values, fears, or location.
 You might also bring up things that you don’t want in a customer, such as a limited budget, a business in an ill-suited industry, or someone who would be too expensive to support.

-When you’re asking someone to invest in your business, they will want a return on that investment.
+When you ask someone to invest in your business, they will want a return on that investment.
 So, make sure you are ready to explain how you expect to make money and your plans for ensuring that happens.
 In other words, your business model.